 Funding is available to you if you have a diagnosed disability, specific learning difficulty or other long-term illness which affects your ability to study.

 Support is available with applications for DSA.
-Send an email to: DSA@calderdale.ac.uk
+For more information please send an email to: DSA@calderdale.ac.uk